“What I cannot create, I do not understand.” Richard Feynman

 Learn how to think about technologies in the law by building your own.
 In this project-based course, open to non-programmers and coders alike, we explore the technical, legal, and ethical dimensions behind the use of computer algorithms by legal practitioners and the justice system.
 Projects range from the creation of simple document review and automation tools to the construction of expert systems and narrow AIs.

 Students' final projects will address real-world needs.
 You won't just learn how to do things, you'll actually do them.
-Design your own project, or join the Lab's COVID-19 response—the Document Assembly Line Project—focusing on access to justice during the pandemic.
+Design your own project, or join the Lab's Document Assembly Line Project—focusing on promoting digital access to the courts.
 For help calibrating your expectations, read this statement.

 Not a Suffolk Law student?
-You're welcome to work through the materials here, join our Slack channel, and even help out with the Document Assembly Line, but I'm afraid you won't be able to attend our synchronous meet ups/classes.
+You're welcome to work through the materials here, join the Lab's Teams, and even help out with the Document Assembly Line, but I'm afraid you won't be able to attend our synchronous meet ups/classes.
 No one will grade your work, and the only credit you'll receive is the knowledge of a job well done.
 That being said, you're free to work through what's here at your own pace. ;)

 If you want to learn more about some of the topics discussed in the video above, and you have some free time, you might enjoy the following.